 chmod 600 filename).

 Note: Each Access Key and Secret Key are specific to a particular object store, so if you are accessing multiple object stores you may want to write the credentials for each to separate files and then

 source each file when you want to use the associated object store.
-Please contact firstname.lastname@example.org if you have any questions.
+Please contact "staff [at] umiacs.umd.edu" if you have any questions.

 Lab Groups allow a group of users to share data while avoiding the need for complex ACLs by maintaining group ownership.
 Each user in a Lab Group has read and write access to the buckets owned by the Lab Group.
 All objects owned by a Lab Group count against the group quota.
 Lab Groups can be navigated using the menu with username in the top right corner of the page.
 Note: this will only appear if you are a member of at least one Lab Group.
 At this point, you can browse the Object Store as the Lab Group and obtain your unique Access Key and Secret Key pair using the instructions above.
 To switch to another Lab Group or your own buckets, simply click the menu and select another user or group.